futo82/semantic-search-api/README.md

 # Semantic Search API

-This repository is based off of the book "Quick Start Guide to Large Language Models" by Sinan Ozdemir and contains a simple example of semantic search using OpenAI and Pinecone.
+This repository is based off of the book "Quick Start Guide to Large Language Models" by Sinan Ozdemir and contains a example of semantic search using OpenAI, Pinecone, and PostgreSQL with the pgvector extension.
 There are two (2) RESTful endpoints, one to add document into a vector database and the other to query documents from the database.

 ## Start API Locally